Formalities from A-Z

 Each subsequent change of address also has to be registered with the relevant local authority.

-Please ask at your secretariat for assistance with the forms („Anmeldung“ and „Wohnungsgeberbescheinigung“).
+Please ask at your secretariat for assistance for the booking of appointments as well as with the forms („Anmeldung“ and „Wohnungsgeberbescheinigung“).

 Residence Permit